GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Results

-Of all these permutations the most directly comparable to A19 are those with $\beta_1 = 0.98$ and without TOD subtraction or the shock enhancement.
+The results of these fits are given in a systematic way in Table~\ref{tab:ms0735_res}, and a plot of the data and the residuals of the data for one of our models is shown in Fig.~\ref{fig:ms0735_resid}.
+The left plot shows the MUSTANG-2 observations of MS0735.
+The right plot shows the residuals of the data with the TOD subtracted, with shock, $r_3=r_1$ variation.
+Of all these permutations, the most directly comparable to A19 are those with $\beta_1 = 0.98$ and without TOD subtraction or the shock enhancement.
 These should be considered the baseline, while the permutations serve as a consistency check.

-We consistently find higher suppression factors in the North-East bubble as compared to the South-West bubble. $f_{NE}$ ranges from $0.53 - 0.88$, while $f_{SW}$ ranges from $0.33 -0.66$.
-For both the North-East and South-West bubbles, the resulting suppression factors indicate that if the pressure support in the bubbles is thermal, it must be coming from electrons with temperature $\gtrsim 100$\,keV.
+We consistently find higher suppression factors in the northeast bubble as compared to the southwest bubble.
+The $f_{NE}$ values range from $0.61 - 0.95$, while $f_{SW}$ ranges from $0.39 - 0.74$.
+For both the northeast and southwest bubbles, the resulting suppression factors indicate that if the pressure support in the bubbles is thermal, it must be coming from electrons with temperature $\gtrsim 100$\,keV.
 Including the shock raises the suppression factors by about $1\sigma$ with respect to models without the shock.

-To quantify the success of our model, for each variation presented in Table~\ref{tab:ms0735_res} we fit a model in the same way, with the same parameters except with the bubble suppression fixed to $f=0$.
-For each variation, we then performed an F-test between the variation and its corresponding no bubble model.
+To quantify the success of our model, for each variation presented in Table~\ref{tab:ms0735_res} we fit a model in the same way with the same parameters, except with the bubble suppression fixed to $f=0$.
+For each variation, we then performed an F-test between the variation and its corresponding no-bubble model.
 We list the significances in Table~\ref{tab:ms0735_res}.
-These should not be used to select between the models; it is only to show that all variations significantly improve the fit as compared to the same model without bubbles.
+They should not be used to select between the models; it is only to show that all variations significantly improve the fit as compared to the same model without bubbles.